awsdocs/amazon-lumberyard-user-guide/doc_source/asset-bundler-migrating.md

 After you generate asset bundles to deliver with your game, switch your release build process to use the new asset bundling system\.
 Use the following instructions to generate content including asset bundles for a release build\.

 1. Configure your game project and set it as the active project\.
-Go to the StarterGame walkthrough \([Getting Started with Asset Bundling and the Lumberyard StarterGame](asset-bundler-starter-game.md)\) and follow Steps 1 through 4\.
+Go to the starter game walkthrough \([Build and bundle assets for release in Lumberyard](asset-bundler-tutorial-release.md)\) and follow Steps 1 through 4\.
 Be sure to specify your own game project name instead of "StartGame\."
 The instructions provided in the walkthrough are for PC builds\.
 If your game uses another operating system, such as macOS, iOS, or Android, specify the correct profile in your `lmbr_waf` and `lmbr_pak_shaders` calls\.

 1. If your game runs on the PC operating system, you are ready to create the release build for your game\.
-You can do this by using command line calls, as described in Steps 5 through 6 of the StarterGame walkthrough\.
+You can do this by using command line calls, as described in Steps 5 through 6 of the starter game walkthrough\.
 Alternatively, create custom scripts to generate your asset bundles and make `.pak` files for your content\.
 You can customize the samples described in the next section\.

 1. If your game runs on any operating system other than PC, follow these steps: